Guillermo del Toro's unrealized projects: Midnight Delivery

+Also in 1999, del Toro said he had first begun writing the story to Midnight Delivery.
+By 2011, del Toro was set to produce Midnight Delivery, with Brian Kirk directing for Universal Pictures.
+In July 2013, Kevin Costner was in talks to star in the film.

 2000s

 Really Scary

 Sometime in the 2000s, del Toro was involved to direct a segment of an anthology horror film set up by John Landis, with directors Sam Raimi and Joe Dante also involved.
 Ironically, Landis would speak of the project in the unproduced documentary series Untold Horror:

 "Our executive [at the studio] was caught in a major scandal and fired.
 All his movies went away."

 Landis' papers, located at the Academy Film Archive, indicate the project's title as Really Scary.

 An Honest Man

 In November 2001, while promoting The Devil's Backbone, del Toro revealed that he was then working on a "small movie" called An Honest Man which he was writing for Federico Luppi to star.
 The storyline follows a meek office employee who murders all of his co-workers in order to preserve his reputation as a good accountant.

 The Coffin

 Soon after its publication, James Cameron optioned a screen adaptation of Phil Hester and Mike Huddleston's 2001 horror comic The Coffin.
 Cameron tapped del Toro to write and direct the film via Lightstorm Entertainment after he had finished shooting Blade II.
 In 2003, del Toro revealed that the project had not yet been written, but that Tim McCanlies had helped to "outline" it.
 Despite the eventual completion of a script, the project never came to pass, and both del Toro and Cameron would both move onto other projects.